H0ussamCl4p/HCShell/README.md

 - History: stored at `$HOME/.hcshell_history` on Unix-like systems, `%USERPROFILE%\\.hcshell_history` on Windows; falls back to the OS temp directory when needed.
 - Prompt: shows `username$ /short/path`.
 It shortens home to `~` and compresses long paths to show trailing components.
 - Colors: implemented via ANSI escape codes; use a terminal that supports ANSI (Windows Terminal, PowerShell 7+, WSL terminals).

-Contributing

-Contributions welcome!
-Open issues or PRs for prompt features, parsing improvements, tests, or docs.

-License

-MIT (or change to your preferred license)

 ---